r-chowdhury/district/README.md

 shape.
 If the census block consists of multiple polygons, the script pretends each polygon is its own census block, and pretends the population of each is zero.

-Also, extract the boundary polygons of a state: python3 read_state_shapefile.py <ST> <input directory name>
- where <ST> is the two-letter abbreviation for a state, and <input directory name>
-is the name of a directory (not including suffix) giving shape records for state boundaries, e.g. cb_2016_us_state_500k as downloaded from clear

-shape.
-(If a census block consists of multiple polygons, each polygon is treated separately, and the population is treated as zero.

 Next, compute the clustering using do_redistrict <k> <input_filename>